The Gold Standard Course will not be offered in 2026-27

 “… curriculum has the right balance of theory and practice; the faculty come from at the highest levels of the profession … the drafting exercises are meaningful but manageable.
 Highly recommended!”

 The Toronto Commercial Arbitration Society Gold Standard© Course in Commercial Arbitration (the “Course”) is a comprehensive and intensive course in commercial arbitration as it is practiced in Canada.
 It covers both international and domestic arbitration from that perspective.
 The primary and guest faculty for the Course includes many of the leading Canadian and international arbitration practitioners.
 In addition to the teaching sessions, the Course features extensive reading materials, custom-designed practical exercises on topics such as drafting arbitration clauses, conducting the first procedural meeting, making procedural decisions, and writing awards, as well as video supplements on specialized topics such as tribunal dynamics and investor-state arbitration.
 In addition to the final award-writing exercise, there is also a final, multiple-choice exam.
-Two textbooks (Casey on Arbitration Law of Canada (4th) and Gay/Kaufman Annotated Arbitration Statutes of Ontario), with a combined retail value of approximately $300, are included in the price of the Course.
+Two textbooks (Casey on Arbitration Law of Canada (4th ed.) and Gay/Kaufman/Plotkin Arbitration Legislation of Ontario (4th ed.), with a combined retail value of approximately $300, are included in the price of the Course.

 The Course is particularly relevant to those who wish to practice commercial arbitration (either as counsel or as arbitrator) in Ontario, and in other provinces with the same legislative framework.
 However, the practical skills and approaches, and virtually all of the legal principles, are relevant in any Canadian jurisdiction.